hassanhashmy/cloudformation/README.md

 # Solution

 These Templates are in YAML language and have generic format.
-These template helps us to deploy 3 kind of different environments
+These template helps us to deploy 3 or more, kind of different environments
 - Production
 - UAT
 - Test